yugabyte/yugabyte-db/docs/content/v2.16/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 As described in [Eliminate an unresponsive node](../../../manage-deployments/remove-nodes/), when a node enters an undesirable state, you can delete the node, with YugabyteDB Anywhere clearing up all the remaining artifacts except the `prometheus` and `yugabyte` user.

-You can manually remove Yugabyte components from existing server images.
+You can manually remove YugabyteDB components from existing server images.
 Before attempting this, you have to determine whether or not YugabyteDB Anywhere is operational.
 If it is, you either need to delete the universe or delete the nodes from the universe.

 To completely eliminate all traces of YugabyteDB Anywhere and configuration, you should consider reinstalling the operating system image (or rolling back to a previous image, if available).